yatesmac/repo-exercise/README.md

 ## Notes:

-1. This project was made in github codespaces, hence some of the file paths reflect that.
+- This project was made in github codespaces, hence some of the file paths reflect that.
-2. Because of limited time, this project is a work in progess, therefore all reviewer feedback is most welcome.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-Is there anything else you would like me to add?